hegoimanzano/ICASCM2025/04_analysis.md

 # Analysis (MSD & density)

-We will analyse the performed MD simulation.
+We will analyze the performed MD simulation.
 The objective is to understand the diffusion and the equilibrium state of Cl ions in the C-S-H slit-(nano)pore.
-Furthermore, it is always desirable to check the basic thermodynamic properties and do a visual inspection of the trajectory.
-There are unphysical behaviours that can be observed on one or another.
-For example, the silicate chains can break, forming an amorphous material that no longer represents C-S-H, and yet, the thermodynamic properties can give reasonable energies, densities, etc.
+Furthermore, it is always desirable to check the basic thermodynamic properties and perform a visual inspection of the trajectory.
+There are unphysical behaviors that can be observed on one or another.
+For example, the silicate chains can break, forming an amorphous material that no longer represents C-S-H, and yet, the thermodynamic properties can still give reasonable energies, densities, etc.

-> ✏️ **Novice users** will have to follow the instructions to analyse the data. **First** you have to produce plots to justify if the simulation has converged or not. **Second** you will have to save an image with a simulation snapshot from OVITO. **Third** you will have to use TRAVIS to plot the MSD and report the obtained diffusion coefficient. **Finally** you will have to use TRAVIS to plot and save an image with the density profile.
+> ✏️ **Novice users** will have to follow the instructions to analyze the data. **First** you have to produce plots to justify if the simulation has converged or not. **Second** you will have to save an image with a simulation snapshot from OVITO. **Third** you will have to use TRAVIS to plot the MSD and report the obtained diffusion coefficient. **Finally** you will have to use TRAVIS to plot and save an image with the density profile.

 > ✒️ **Advanced users** will have to do the same as novice users.
 In addition, you will have to plot the MSD and density profiles obtained directly from LAMMPS.